Andrew Crumey: Life and career

 He has an interest in astronomy and in 2014 he published on the subject of astronomic visibility and Ricco's law.

 His short story Singularity was broadcast on Radio 4 in 2016 and later published in The Great Chain of Unbeing.

 In 2017 he was a contestant in the St Andrews team on BBC Two's Christmas University Challenge.

 In 2018 The Great Chain of Unbeing was shortlisted for the Saltire Fiction Award.
-Adam Roberts wrote in Literary Review: 'Andrew Crumey’s new book is a quasi-novel built out of connected short stories.
-It’s something for which we English have no specific term, but for which German critics have probably coined an impressively resonant piece of nomenclature (Kurzgeschichtenverkettung, maybe?).
-It’s as good an example of the form as I know.'
+Adam Roberts wrote in Literary Review: 'Andrew Crumey's new book is a quasi-novel built out of connected short stories.
+It's something for which we English have no specific term, but for which German critics have probably coined an impressively resonant piece of nomenclature (Kurzgeschichtenverkettung, maybe?).
+It's as good an example of the form as I know.'

+In 2023 he published his ninth novel, Beethoven's Assassins, described in The Irish Times as "a deliciously intellectual, ambitious book that explores time, metaphysics, narrative and pretty much everything, all at once."